 - The trust must identify trust beneficiaries

 In addition, the person making the trust must have the intent to do so.
 Another essential component of these contracts is the naming of a trustee.
 A trustee takes temporary control over the property and distributes it to the beneficiaries at the time specified in the documentation.
 This trustee has a duty to perform this role and not abuse the property in any way.
-A Rosemead lawyer could help you with the process of creating a trust.
+A Rosemead lawyer could help you with the process of creating or administering a trust.

 Contact a Rosemead Trusts Attorney